gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 ```

 The endpoint will have a special auth/authz check.
 RBAC will not be used and
-instead the endpoint will check:
+instead the endpoint will ensure that the presented client certificate is for

-- The presented client certificate is for the Bot linked to the instance.
+the Bot linked to the instance.
-- The presented client certificate's public key matches the public key recorded
-  for the BotInstance.

 This endpoint will be called by `tbot` immediately after it has initially
 authenticated.
 After a heartbeat has successfully completed, another should be